Type a search phrase. Select a product to include its User's manual and FAQ in the search results.

 Yes, they can.
 The contents of the source mailboxes are not affected in any way, so your users can use these mailboxes indefinitely without any limitations.

 What is more, once you decide to retire your source server and move to the target one, use the Rescan feature in CodeTwo Office 365 Migration.
 This will restart your migration job, but the program will copy only those items that have been created on the source server after the initial migration.

 Yes, you can use the program to migrate from/to Microsoft 365 from GoDaddy (also known as Office 365 from GoDaddy).
 The only requirement is that you need to have global admin privileges to your Microsoft 365 tenant at GoDaddy.
 For step-by-step instructions on how to perform the migration, read this blog article.

-GoDaddy’s hosted Exchange and IMAP email service are also supported as a source environment in your migration tasks.
+GoDaddy’s hosted Exchange and IMAP email services are also supported as a source environment in your migration tasks.